trentfisher/veganmilitia-hugo/content/draft/tsr-meets-internet2.md

 and either to creative services or a different company.
 It appears he did get the job and worked on a number of products until WotC laid him off in 2002, read more on his [Wikipedia page](https://en.wikipedia.org/wiki/Sean_K._Reynolds).

-After looking at all this, if I had just blocked off access to the D&D related directories, within a year the whole thing would have blown over, and, two years later TSR would have been taken over by WotC and the landscape changed entirely.
+After looking at all this, it appears that if I had just blocked off access to the D&D related directories, within a year the whole thing would have blown over, and, two years later TSR would have been taken over by WotC and the landscape changed entirely.
 Though, on the other hand, FTP sites were on their way out, and, my site would have been rapidly become a historical footnote if I didn't transition to the web.
 I may have been considering such a transition around the time of these events, but I honestly don't remember.